Christmas devotionals areeeeee ...really good.- skitells (if you don't know what I'm referring to here, it's okay.)

 This week I just want to share a quick part of a talk that I read this week that really helped me understand how God loves us:

-God uses another form of chastening or correction to guide us to future we do not or cannot now envision but which He knows is the better way for us.
-President Hugh B. Brown, formerly member of the Twelve and counselor in the First Presidency, provided personal experience.
-He told of purchasing rundown farm in Canada many years ago.
-As he went about cleaning up and repairing his property, he came across currant bush that had grown over six feet (1.8 m) high and was yielding no berries, so he pruned it back drastically, leaving only small stumps.
-Then he saw drop like tear on the top of each of these little stumps, as if the currant bush were crying, and thought he heard it say:
+God uses another form of chastening or correction to guide us to a future we do not or cannot now envision but which He knows is the better way for us.
+President Hugh B. Brown, formerly a member of the Twelve and a counselor in the First Presidency, provided a personal experience.
+He told of purchasing a rundown farm in Canada many years ago.
+As he went about cleaning up and repairing his property, he came across a currant bush that had grown over six feet (1.8 m) high and was yielding no berries, so he pruned it back drastically, leaving only small stumps.
+Then he saw a drop like a tear on the top of each of these little stumps, as if the currant bush were crying, and thought he heard it say:

-President Brown replied, “Look, little currant bush, am the gardener here,and know what want you to be. didn’t intend you to be fruit tree or shade tree. want you to be currant bush, and someday, little currant bush, when you are laden with fruit, you are going to say, ‘Thank you, Mr.Gardener, for loving me enough to cut me down.’”
+President Brown replied, “Look, little currant bush, I am the gardener here,and I know what I want you to be.
+I didn’t intend you to be a fruit tree or a shade tree.
+I want you to be a currant bush, and someday, little currant bush, when you are laden with fruit, you are going to say, ‘Thank you, Mr.Gardener, for loving me enough to cut me down.’”

-“I got on the train and started back … with broken heart, with bitterness in my soul. … When got to my tent, … threw my cap on the cot. clenched my fists, and shook them at heaven. said,
+“I got on the train and started back … with a broken heart, with bitterness in my soul. … When I got to my tent, … I threw my cap on the cot.
+I clenched my fists, and I shook them at heaven.
+I said,

-‘How could you do this to me, God? have done everything could do to measure up.
-There is nothing that could have done—that should have done—that haven’t done.
-How could you do this to me?’ was as bitter as gall.
+‘How could you do this to me, God?
+I have done everything I could do to measure up.
+There is nothing that I could have done—that I should have done—that I haven’t done.
+How could you do this to me?’
+I was as bitter as gall.

-“And then heard voice, and recognized the tone of this voice.
-It was my own voice, and the voice said, ‘I am the gardener here. know what want you to do.’
-The bitterness went out of my soul, and fell on my knees by the cot to ask forgiveness for my ungratefulness.
+“And then I heard a voice, and I recognized the tone of this voice.
+It was my own voice, and the voice said, ‘I am the gardener here.
+I know what I want you to do.’
+The bitterness went out of my soul, and I fell on my knees by the cot to ask forgiveness for my ungratefulness. …

 I know that when it is hard, it's just because He trusts us to grow into something much better.
 I hope you all have a great week!